cycle/docs/basic/crud.md

 Please note, ORM would not automatically trigger the delete operation for related entities and will rely on foreign key rules set in the database.

-## Persisting related Entities
+## Persisting Related Entities
-Persisting entity will also persist all related entities within it.
+An entity persisting will also persist all related entities within it.

 ```php
 $user = new User();